oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 13. Repeat steps 2-12 for 'dealer2.'

-## Task 11: User Enrollment  - For All the Nodes.
+## Task 11: User Enrollment - Perform on All nodes (marketplace, dealer1, dealer2)

   Oracle Blockchain Platform supports enrollments to the REST proxy.
 You use enrollments with token chaincodes to ensure the identities of the users completing token transactions.
 To do this, when you add enrollments for token use cases, specify a user ID for each enrollment (founder ID in this case), and specify one and only one user for each enrollment.